Shellanigans/PIK/README.md

 The purpose of this program is to simulate keystrokes and mouse input to the windows operating system.

+## Basic Functionality

 Each key is represented by one or more characters.
 To specify a single keyboard character, use the character itself.
 For example, to represent the letter A, pass in the string "A" to the method.
 To represent more than one character, append each additional character to the one preceding it.
 To represent the letters A, B, and C, specify the parameter as "ABC".
+In both the "commands" and the "functions" textboxes any spaces or tabs at the beginning of each line will be ignored.
+In order to actually specify a line that starts with either you must use {TAB} or {SPACE}

 The plus sign (+), caret (^), percent sign (%), tilde (~), and parentheses () have special meanings.
 To specify one of these characters, enclose it within braces ({}).
 For example, to specify the plus sign, use "{+}".
 To specify brace characters, use "{{}" and "{}}".
 Brackets ([ ]) have no special meaning to SendKeys, but you must enclose them in braces.